 In January 2007, Dr. Wagner, Ph.D., a former member of the Company's Board of Directors, entered into an amended and restated consulting contract with the Company for consulting services related to the Company's operations.
 Under the terms of the amended contract, Dr. Wagner is paid a monthly retainer of \$2.5 and will be paid \$2.5 for each additional consulting day.
 This amended agreement may terminate at the option of Dr. Wagner or the Company at any time, by providing fifteen days' prior written notice, or immediately upon the mutual agreement of the Company and Dr. Wagner.
-The Company paid consulting costs pursuant to this agreement of \$7.5 and \$15 in the three and six month periods ended June 30, 2012 and June 30, 2011, respectively.
+The Company paid consulting costs pursuant to this agreement of \$7.5 and \$22.5 for the three and nine month periods ended September 30, 2012, respectively.
+The Company paid consulting costs pursuant to this agreement of \$7.5 and \$22.5 for the three and nine month periods ended September 30, 2011, respectively.
 Dr. Wagner resigned from the Company's Board of Directors in December 2011, with his consulting contract remaining in effect.